Wine Victoria Programs

 Seminar and Symposiums

-The seminar and symposium program is funded by Global Victoria with the purpose of increasing trade opportunities and capability building for the wine industry.
+The seminar and symposium program is funded by Global Victoria with the purpose of increasing trade opportunities and capability building for the wine industry for the period of FY22-23.
 The three major activities of this program are:

 - Sponsorship of WISA impact conference held in regional Victoria to bring the Victorian/Australian wine industry together to exhibit, network and discuss the current and future opportunities and challenges for the industry.